Archetypal Analysis++: Rethinking the Initialization Strategy: Results on Standardized Data Sets

 \section{Results on Standardized Data Sets}

 We also conduct the same set of experiments on all data sets using standardization as pre-processing.
 In Figure~\ref{fig:res_main_standardize}, we can see for the first set of data sets that FurthestSum usually performs worst, often by a large margin.
 In contrast, the most consistent behavior has the proposed AA++ method, which is often the best.
-Besides, the proposed approximations of AA++ perform sufficiently close to AA++ itself. \looseness=-1
+Besides, the proposed approximations of AA++ perform sufficiently close to AA++ itself.
+Figure~\ref{fig:res_main_standardize_timing} shows the same results but with respect to time instead of iterations.
+The performance of the second set of data sets is depicted in Figure~\ref{fig:res_appendix_standardize} and the version showing time is provided in Figure~\ref{fig:res_appendix_standardize_timing}.

-The performance on the second set of data sets is depicted in Figure~\ref{fig:res_appendix_standardize}.
-On those, Uniform is usually yielding the worst results.
-However, FurthestSum is also occasionally underperforming, especially on the RNA data set.
-Once again, the most consistent behavior is achieved by AA++, which is also often best.
-While the MCMC-based approximations are usually good, $k$-means++ still has a gap compared to AA++. \looseness=-1

-The results in Figures~\ref{fig:res_main_standardize} and \ref{fig:res_appendix_standardize} are summarized in Figure~\ref{fig:table_standardize}.
-As expected, AA++ wins on most the data sets irrespective of the applied setting.
-However, the numbers are weaker than in Figure~\ref{fig:table}, which summarizes results using the CenterAndMaxScale pre-processing.
+Aggregated statistics on the results using standardization as pre-processing are depicted in Figure~\ref{fig:table_standardize}.
+As expected, AA++ wins on most of the data sets irrespective of the applied setting.
+However, the numbers are slightly lower than in Figure~\ref{fig:table}, which summarizes the results using the CenterAndMaxScale pre-processing.